 Another great way to save money (and conserve water) is by making sure your system is equipped with a rain sensor.
 When a rain sensor detects a certain level of rainfall, it automatically interrupts the sprinklers to turn them off or prevent them from turning on, protecting your lawn from over-watering.
 Once the rain stops, the rain sensor will eventually dry out as the soil in the ground does.
 This allows the sprinkler system to continue running properly and on schedule.

 Rain sensors can also detect freezing weather, automatically shutting off the system when they detect temperatures at or below freezing.
 You will most likely turn off your sprinklers during the winter months.
 But in the case of an early or late freeze, this feature will protect your yard and save you from a potential icy hazard.

 Installing a sprinkler system can have varying costs, but it adds priceless value to your home.
 When you have a sprinkler system installed on your property, it increases the overall value of your home.
-Buyers appreciate the convenience that your sprinklers add, especially if they’ve been properly maintained and are easy to use.
+Properly maintained and easy-to-use sprinklers add convenience that buyers appreciate.

 In addition to the convenience factor, having an automatic sprinkler system also improves curb appeal.
 A home sprinkler system keeps the lawn, plants, and trees properly watered and irrigated, making your entire property more pleasing to the eye.
 Should you decide to sell your home, it automatically becomes more appealing to prospective buyers, which means you could put a “sold” sign out front a lot faster.

 The cost of a sprinkler system is an investment, but you’ll save a lot of money in the long run.
 Depending on the size of your property, the average cost for a professionally installed sprinkler system can be between $3,000 and $4,000, depending on city costs.